Hlee96/Election_Analysis-1/README.md

 # Election_Analysis-1
 ## Project Overview
-A colorado Borad of Elections employee has given the task to complete the election audit of a recent local congressional election
+A Colorado Borad of Elections employee has given the task to complete the election audit of a recent local congressional election
   1. Calculate the total number of votes cast.
   2. Get a complete list of candidates who received votes.
   3. Calculate the total number of votes each candidate received.